jordancalhoun/jordancalhoun.com/src/lib/posts/7-unexpected-things-i-learned-when-i-quit-drinking.md

 preview: 'There have been a handful of things that happed when I quit drinking alcohol that I didn’t expect.
 I have compiled a list of the most significant ones and a little bit about them below...'
 ---

+There have been a handful of things that happed when I quit drinking alcohol that I didn’t expect.
+I have compiled a list of the most significant ones and a little bit about them below.

 ### Not Everything Is is Alcohols Fault

 **When you drink a lot, it’s easy to blame 99% of your problems on drinking.**